(1832 - 1916)

 On the Campaign

-He took command of the Regiment when Col Ewing was assigned the Brigade [on Sept 15?].
-He was wounded and captured on September 17th, and succeeded by Major Hildt.
+He took command of the Regiment when Colonel Ewing was assigned to lead the Brigade before Antietam.
+He was wounded and captured there on 17 September 1862 and succeeded by Major Hildt.
 Hildt later reported:

 Lieutenant-Colonel Jones, after giving the order to move by the right flank and afterward to fall back, has not been seen, and must have fallen into the hands of the enemy.